mirrexagon/sentinel/PLAN.md

 - .clear my talk data - clear a user's talk data

 ## Implementation notes
-- Check that generated messages are between 0 and 2000 bytes in length.
+- Check that generated messages are between 0 and 2000 Unicode code points in length.
+Serenity returns a special error if you try and send a too-long message.
 - Try only a limited number of times to generate messages
+- Don't count commands in talk data
+- Set max generated messages to 5 because rate limiting
+- Content safe for mentions?
+Serenity has a thing for this

 ## Ideas
 - Be able to specify a seed word
 - Be able to specify minimum generated message length
-- Increase multi message limit (how many messages can be generated in once "talk like" call)
-- Re-enable self-learning